Ashok0/HL2VREssentials/README.md

 3. Open 'zDak Total Textures Pack v5.7_dir.vpk' in [GCFScape](https://nemstools.github.io/pages/GCFScape-Download.html) and unpack the VPK files.
 4. Place the extracted "materials", "models", and "sounds" folders in a new folder i.e. "zDak Total Textures Pack" and move this folder to \Your Mod Organizer 2 folder\mods\
 5. Optionally remove the following files from the zDak pack as the vanilla textures look better in VR: decal_policeline01a.* and traincar_bars*.*
 6. Launch MO2.
-Drag and drop the zDak pack ABOVE any other texture mods in the left window pane.
-This gives existing mods in the mod list the highest priority.
-They will continue to work normally and the zDak pack will retexture anything not covered by the Repack.
+Drag and drop the zDak pack BELOW custom campaign mods and ABOVE any other texture packs/mods in the left window pane.
+It should typically be placed above the HL2 HD Enhancement Project.
+This gives existing texture mods in the mod list the highest priority.
+They will continue to work normally and the zDak pack will retexture anything (in both Half-Life 2 and custom campaigns) not covered by the Repack.

 ## Known Issues
 - When using Mod Organizer 2, saved games are stored in MO2's \overwrite\save folder and will not be synced with Steam Cloud.